Time In Archive

 We take time –in to allow our body and breath to settle and calm through mindful awareness and meditation.
 We turn our focus inward so that we can orient toward our own well- being.
 Guided and other supportive practices including guided meditations, experiential investigation, group, and personal sharing are also offered.

-Each Sunday we will explore a different topic that can support us and help us to nurture our hearts and live with more vitality.
-We will interweave mindful awareness and compassion practices with experiential investigation and group and dyad sharing.
+Each month we will explore a different topic and quality that can help us to nurture our hearts and live with more vitality and presence and compassion.
+All done with a light touch and a playful tone!

 You don’t have to be a meditation practitioner.
 We welcome all levels of experience.
 The only expertise we require is an open mind and a desire to experience.
 (CP credits available to those who are interested.)

 If you are interested and would like to attend, please send Jaye an email at Jayemoyer@gmail.com.
 We’ll send you a Zoom invitation and a reminder half an hour before the workshop begins.

 There is a long tradition of offering meditation instruction with no expectation of payment.
 Our “Time In” group and Jaye’s “Drop-In” sits are offered in this tradition: we expect no fee.